fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 ##### Status

+> info ""
-It was introduced to the House and the House Natural Resources Committee on 05/22/2017.
+> It was introduced to the House and the House Natural Resources Committee on 05/22/2017.
 On 09/12/2018 it was passed/agreed to in House.
 On 09/17/2018 it was received in the Senate and read twice and referred to the Committee on Environment and Public Works.

 [HR 4647](https://www.congress.gov/bill/115th-congress/house-bill/4647) - ***The Recovering America's Wildlife Act***